Rosacea is a chronic inflammatory skin condition that affects millions.

 - Laser Vein Removal - from a few visible veins around the nose to many all over the face - this is a highly effective treatment for the immediate and progressive diminishing of telangiectasia.
 For more info click here: https://summitspa.ca/blogs/early-bird-specials/harnessing-light-to-heal-repair-the-skin-part-1

-- Thermo-coagulation – excellent for fine facial vein removal.
+- Thermo-coagulation – our most popular treatment for fine or a few facial vein removal.
+Excellent results with minimal downtime.

 - Dermasound Treatment Series – a series of 4 weekly or bi-weekly treatments to gently improve, repair, control and maintain rosacea-prone skin.
 Click here for more info - https://summitspa.ca/blogs/early-bird-specials/dermasound-elite-treatment-for-sensitive-acne-prone-and-aging-skin